psychemedia/pentrich-uprising/histories/26_special_commission_york_1813.md

 For murder: GEORGE MELLOR, WILLIAM THORPE, AND THOMAS SMITH.

 pp.469-79
-Administering oaths:JOHN BAINES, the Elder, JOHN BAINES, the Younger, WILLIAM BLAKEBOROUGH, CHARLES MILNE, GEORGE DUCKWORTH, and ZACHARIAH BAINES, (a Boy.)
+Administering oaths: JOHN BAINES, the Elder, JOHN BAINES, the Younger, WILLIAM BLAKEBOROUGH, CHARLES MILNE, GEORGE DUCKWORTH, and ZACHARIAH BAINES, (a Boy.)

 pp. 480-505
 RIOT AND DESTRUCTION OF A MILL.